eternalding/BGZF-Compression-Ratio/README.md

 Parse BGZIP file and get the compressed ratio.\
 Input an bgzip file(BGZF), and the program will calculate the ratio of:\
 (#compreesed size) / (#uncompressed size)
+Any suggestions are welcome.

+[Warning]
+Error indicators are designed specificly for BGZF,\ please do not use it for gzip files.

 ## Usage
 g++ compressed_rate.cpp -o cmp_rate -std=c++17
 ./cmp_rate -i <TARGET BGZF>